‘Jeepers Creepers 3’ Release Date: Third Installment To Finally Launch Despite Director’s Controversy

 Despite the controversy, sequel producer Stan Spry assured fans that Jeepers Creepers 3 is still going to push through.
 When asked by a fan on Twitter if Jeepers Creepers 3 is ever going to happen, Stan Spry replied, “it is not cancelled.
 Producers are working on the domestic distribution deal.”

-That’s all fans needed to hear and the hype for Jeepers Creepers 3 was back and the anticipation got stronger by the minute.
+That’s all fans needed to hear.
+The hype for Jeepers Creepers 3 was back and the anticipation got stronger by the minute.

 Jeepers Creepers 3 Trailer: The Creeper Returns https://t.co/YlDBn2Rmmy #JeepersCreepers3 pic.twitter.com/HGCpwWuAok